hak5peaks/iOS-Shortcuts-C2/README.md

 "Shortcuts" is an application within the Apple ecosystem meant to help automate lots of functions within the OS of devices (iOS, iPadOS, visionOS, MacOS).
 It can perform basic functions within the device using a node based programming system.

 Using physical, unlocked access, a user can deploy a malicious shortcut file to gather potentially sensitive information and files from a device, including things such as GPS Coordinates, Parked car location, Networking information (Device and connected network), Full Contacts table (Numbers, Names, Emails, Addresses).
-These are all easily obtainable, and deployment speed can optimized utilizing keystroke injection tools such as the Hak5 Rubber Ducky or the O.MG cable.
+These are all easily obtainable, and deployment speed can be optimized utilizing keystroke injection tools such as the Hak5 Rubber Ducky or the O.MG cable.

 Certain types of information requires a user to accept a prompt, however this prompt does not require any authentication past physically touching the accept button.